Skip to Main Content

 • Unplugged shotguns are legal for hunting nonmigratory game and crows.

-• Shotguns (including muzzleloading shotguns) must NOT be larger than 10 gauge and barrels MUST be at least 18 inches.
+• Shotguns (including muzzleloading shotguns) must NOT be larger than 10 gauge and barrels MUST be legal under federal and state law.
 (Rifled barrels are permitted in areas where slugs may be used)

 • All game birds and animals may be hunted from a boat (with a SHOTGUN and landowner permission), EXCEPT deer.
 (Licensed trappers may shoot a .22 caliber rifle or pistol on or over public inland waters to dispatch trapped animals)